Imnotndesh/jumiaScraper/README.md

-# HONEY (The Kenyan version)
+# Jumia Scraper

-This is a tool to fetch data from multiple kenyan marketplaces related to your search and finds you the best deals from each marketplace.
+This is a tool to fetch data from Jumia Kenya that are related to your search and finds you the best deals and provide you to the links for each.

 The tool is fully written in python and conveys athered info in two ways:
     1. Through a JSON file ("In the works")